ufxela/PiRat/proposal.md

+#Pi Rat
+**Team members:** Alex Fu

+**Description**
+PiRat is loosely inspired by Tolman and Honzik’s psychology experiments (1930) in which a live rat was placed in a maze and given the task to find a reward (stereotypically cheese) within the maze.
+PiRat will model the rat, and attempt to solve a maze given little prior information about the structure of the maze.

+PiRat will have two primary abilities: the first is the ability to move around.
+The second is to sense its environment.
+To move around, the Pi Rat will utilize continuous rotation servos and a rotary encoder.
+To sense its environment, the Pi Rat will use a time of flight sensor (either ultrasonic or optical).

+With these two abilities, the PiRat can use a depth first search path finder algorithm to navigate through a maze, and find a solution.
+At the same time, the PiRat will keep an internal model of the maze, updating the model with each measurement it takes with it’s time of flight sensor.

 Here is a suggested outline for your proposal.
 You don't need to follow this outline, but it may help you focus your project.